slwulf/baba-is-you/README.md

 ## Game Objects

 All of these take up one grid space of a level.
 Icons have no collision by default.
-Words have collision and can always be pushed.
+Words have collision and can always be pushed, regardless of any properties applied to them by rules.

 - **Icons:** baba, rock, crab, jelly, wall, flag, key, door, etc
 - **Nouns:** BABA, ROCK, etc (for every Icon there is a Noun)
-- **Joiners:** IS, AND (are there others?)
+- **Joiners:** IS, AND, HAS, NOT, ON, LONELY
 - **Properties:** YOU, PUSH, STOP, WIN, DEFEAT, etc

 ## Rules